 H.B.
-No. 4701 amends the Education Code to modify the criteria for college admissions at certain public institutions of higher education in Texas.
+No. 4701 amends the Education Code to update the criteria for college admissions at certain public institutions of higher education in Texas.
 The bill stipulates that applicants who graduated in the top 10 percent of their high school class can gain admission if they meet specific requirements.
-Notably, the bill introduces a new provision allowing applicants to qualify by achieving a score set by the Texas Higher Education Coordinating Board on a designated college entrance examination.
-This replaces the previous requirement of meeting ACT's College Readiness Benchmarks or achieving a minimum SAT score of 1,500 out of 2,400.
+Notably, the bill introduces a new provision that allows applicants to qualify by achieving a score set by the Texas Higher Education Coordinating Board on a designated college entrance examination, replacing the previous requirement of meeting ACT College Readiness Benchmarks or achieving a minimum SAT score of 1,500.

 Statutes affected: Introduced: Education Code 39.0261, Education Code 51.803, Education Code 54.241 (Education Code 39, Education Code 51, Education Code 54)